 A complete discussion of the types of techniques for spinal fusion and the reasons to perform one technique over another is beyond the scope of this article.
 Patients should be sure to become educated about and have a thorough discussion regarding surgical options with their doctor if spinal fusion is recommended as an option to treat low back pain.

 Does Spinal Fusion Limit the Patient's Mobility?

-As one of the goals of spinal fusion is to stop painful motion of the disc or facet joints, this procedure stiffens the spine as a matter of necessity.
+As one of the goals of spinal fusion is to stop painful motion of the disc or facet joints, this procedure stiffens the affected segment of the spine as a matter of necessity.
 However, if the motion of the low back is severely limited due to pain preoperatively, overall clinical motion following fusion can be similar or even better than before surgery if the pain is successfully relieved.
 Even if the motion seems the same or greater after surgery, the motion at the fused disc(s) is (are) always severely limited, and the motion seen clinically is made up of increased motion from surrounding discs and/or the hip joint.
 This is less of an issue for the L5-S1 segment if it is fused, as this segment has less motion to begin with.

 Does Healing of the Fusion Guarantee Relief of Pain?

 Successful bone healing of the fusion is generally needed for long term pain relief, but unfortunately successful bone healing does not guarantee pain relief.